 Just listing those things is stressing me out again, but honestly, my French is SO basic.
 Just know that you should definitely spend a good amount of time on Duolingo and take quite a few iTalki classes before you even step foot in France.

-The Bureaucracy (Red Tape)
+14. The French Bureaucracy (Red Tape)

 This needs to be mentioned before most of the rest of the things on this list since this is basically the reason why France can be so difficult.
 Basically, there are a lot of rules and laws in France that directly contradict each other or just simply don’t make any sense.